 10. Treat your trade-in as a separate transaction.

-Don’t discuss any trade-in until you have a firm agreement on the price of the new car.
-Mentioning it while you are still working out your purchase could confuse matters.
-There will be too many balls in the air, and car dealers are better jugglers than you.
+Don’t discuss any trade-in until you have a firm agreement on the new car price.
+Mentioning it while you are still working out your purchase puts too many balls in the air, and car dealers are better jugglers than you.

 You can sell your car via trade-in to a new car dealer or to a used-car lot.
 If you do, you’ll get wholesale pricing.

 If you sell your car to another private party, you’ll get more for it (typically $1,000 to $2,500 more for a late-model vehicle).

 Before attempting to sell your car, make any necessary minor inexpensive repairs and clean it up.
 A spiffed-up car is more appealing to buyers and suggests that you have taken care of it.